 Payment reversal or chargeback is a customer protection mechanism where a customer receives the fund back from a transaction.
 The transaction is reimbursed either to the merchant or to the customer, based on the case.

-This could be due to customer disputes, authorization reversal or refunds.
-Examples for such situations may include non-receipt of products, drastic differences between the product delivered and advertised, usage of credit cards without the authorization of cardholder, etc.
+This could be due to customer disputes, authorisation reversal or refunds.
+Examples for such situations may include non-receipt of products, drastic differences between the product delivered and advertised, usage of credit cards without the authorisation of cardholder, etc.

 Acquiring banks set a ratio of reversals with total sales, which should not be surpassed.
 Your business will have serious consequences if you process a large number of chargebacks that exceed the limit of set ratio.

-The eCommerce solution providers offer a variety of products and services such as mobile payment solutions, omnichannel solutions, payment gateway, etc. Look for eCommerce management companies who can provide you with comprehensive and cost-effective solutions that are secure and innovative to take your business to new heights.
+The eCommerce solution providers offer a variety of products and services such as mobile payment solutions, omnichannel solutions, payment gateway, etc. Look for eCommerce management companies who can provide you with comprehensive and cost-effective solutions that are secure and innovative to take your business to new heights.< Next post - Smartphones the New Wallet: Essential Factors on Mobile Payment Gateway Prev post - Choose It Right: Hosted Payment Page vs. API >